-Help Musicians UK launched the Pop Awards to help popular music students with the costs of postgraduate study.
+Help Musicians launched the Pop and Scottish Traditional Music Awards to help music students with the costs of postgraduate study.

-HMUK’s postgraduate awards offer support to students who wish to complete their studies at the leading UK conservatoires and performing arts colleges.
-The charity has been making awards to postgraduate music students of between £1,000 and £5,000 since the 1970s.
+Help Musicians' postgraduate awards offer support to students who wish to complete their studies at the leading UK conservatoires and performing arts colleges.
+The charity has been making awards to postgraduate music students of between £1,000 and £5,000 since 1921.

 Who can Apply

-This year our Pop Awards are open to students who are either hoping to start a postgraduate degree or move in to a second year of postgraduate study in September 2019.
-We will also accept applications from students studying Traditional Music at Royal Conservatoire of Scotland.
+This year our Pop and Scottish Traditional Music Awards are open to students who are either hoping to start a postgraduate degree or move in to a second year of postgraduate study in September 2020.

-Our Pop Awards are only open to students who wish to study performance at the following conservatoires or performance institutions:
+Our Pop and Scottish Traditional Music Awards are only open to students who wish to study performance at the following conservatoires or performance institutions:

 - Leeds College of Music